smhassanerfani/si2022/tauraat/README.md

 <p align="center">
     <img width="100%" height="100%" src="https://github.com/smhassanerfani/si2022/blob/main/tauraat/data/dist_freq_discharge.png">
     Figure 7.
+The frequency of best fitted distribution for channel discharge.
 </p>

 ### Width Distribution
-Same statistical analysis was done for channel width.
-The histogram of discharge observations for 8
+The same statistical analysis was done for channel width.
+The histogram of channel width observations for 16 different site stations is shown in Figure 8.
+Compared with channel discharge, channel width distribution of different site stations does not follow same pattern.
+In some cases (indicated by red squares), channel width distributions have more than one peak.

 <p align="center">
     <img width="100%" height="100%" src="https://github.com/smhassanerfani/si2022/blob/main/tauraat/data/tau_width_dist.png">
     Figure 8.
 </p>

+The frequency of best fitted distribution for channel width is shown in the Figure 9.
+This figure shows `cauchy` is the best fit for around 4000 of the site stations.
 <p align="center">
     <img width="100%" height="100%" src="https://github.com/smhassanerfani/si2022/blob/main/tauraat/data/dist_freq_width.png">
     Figure 9.
+The frequency of best fitted distribution for channel width.
 </p>